Trescovia/AHHME/README.md

 Code and necessary inputs for a holistic macroeconomic model for evaluating the cost-effectiveness of AMR interventions in agriculture across countries, and with a case study in Viet Nam

 # Paper Information
-Title: A Holistic Macroeconomic Model for Evaluating the Cost-Effectiveness of AMR Interventions in Agriculture across Countries
+Title: A Holistic Macroeconomic Model for Evaluating the Cost-Effectiveness of AMR Interventions in Agriculture across Countries <br> <br>
-Authors (alphabetical):
+Authors (alphabetical): <br>
-From LSHTM - Tresco Emes, Gwenan M Knight, Nichola Naylor, Jeff Waage From ILRI - Dang Sinh, Le Trang
+From LSHTM - Tresco Emes, Gwenan M Knight, Nichola Naylor, Jeff Waage <br>
-From OUCRU - tbc
+From ILRI - Dang Sinh, Le Trang <br> From OUCRU - tbc <br>
 Location: TBD (medRxiv)

 # Contents of Repo